Doctor in Angel Mother & Child Clinic

 - How can you make intercourse less painful?: Sex should be a pleasurable experience for both partners.
 However, sometimes, the act of penetration can cause discomfort to women.
 This is mainly because of a lack of lubrication that results from not being turned on enough or nervousness.
 You could experiment with lubricants and sexual positions to make this more comfortable.
 Also, go slow and take your time enjoying foreplay to stimulate your body.

 - Why is there an odor from my vagina?: Just because your vagina has a strange smell, it does not mean that something is wrong.
 The fluids in a woman's body are affected by a number of factors including her diet, hygiene, sexual activity and infections.
 Good hygiene habits can control most odor problems.
-If it persists, odor may be a sign of a yeast or bacterial infection and should be shown to a doctor immediately.
+If it persists, odor may be a sign of a yeast bacterial infection and should be shown to a doctor immediately.

 - Why do I leak urine when I laugh or sneeze?: Many women after giving birth are subject to urinary incontinence.
 This is mostly due to weak pelvic floor muscles after pregnancy and a drop in estrogen in post menopausal women.
 Simple exercises can often help strengthen your pelvic muscles and hence prevent leaking.
 In more serious cases, a gynecologist will also be able to prescribe medication for the same.

 No question is too silly or too embarrassing to ask a gynecologist.
 So, choose your gynecologist with care and ensure that you are comfortable discussing your intimate health with her.
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 Chlamydia is a very common STI caused by bacteria.
 Those patients who are suffering from chlamydia usually don't see the side effects in the early stages, which makes it that much more difficult to diagnose it.
 Chlamydia can bring about a lot of severe problems in the later stages.
 These include not being able to get pregnant later or causing dangers in pregnancies.
 This disease is often easily spread since it shows no noticeable symptoms and can be passed on the partner very easily.
 75% of the infection in women and 50% of the infections in men cannot be noticed and are without any symptoms.